Nhowka/Elmish.Bridge/README.md

 - `Raw`: Uses the defined path as a complete URL.
 - `Calculated`: Takes an extra function `(string -> string -> string)`.
 The functions arguments are the current URL and the endpoint defined, returning the resulting URL.

+As Fabulous runs outside the browser the endpoint is assumed to be raw.
+Pay attention to the protocol and use `ws://` or `ws://` to connect.

 ## Webpack caveat

 When using the development mode of Webpack, usually a proxy is defined so the server calls can be redirected to the right place.
 That proxy doesn't work for websockets by default.
 To enable them, use `ws: true` when configuring the endpoint.